themesberg/tailwind-landing-page/README.md

 ## Tailwind CSS Landing Page

-This repository is an example of a simple landing page built with [Flowbite Blocks](https://flowbite.com/blocks/) based on the Tailwind CSS framework and Flowbite library.
+This repository is an example of a responsive landing page built with [Flowbite Blocks](https://flowbite.com/blocks/) based on the Tailwind CSS framework and Flowbite library.

 The tutorial was first published on the DEV community.